mapperoni/site/src/app/docs/quickstart/page.md

 ## 6. Publish and share

 When you are ready to start collecting responses, click the Publish button.
 Make the project publicly visible, and accessible to users with a verified email.
-To Learn more by reading our docs page on [sharing and privacy](/docs/sharing-and-privacy).
+To learn more, read our docs page on [sharing and privacy](/docs/sharing-and-privacy).